Frequently Asked Questions | National Humanities Center

 I wasn’t selected as a Fellow.
 May I reapply?

-Yes, we encourage applicants who are not offered a fellowship to reapply.
+Yes.
+We encourage applicants who are not offered a fellowship to reapply.
 Many NHC Fellows report having applied in previous years before being selected.

 Upon Selection as a Fellow